NFoithong/NFoithong/README.md

 <br>
 <br>

-- 🔭 I’m currently learning on Full Stack Development GW Boot Camp leveraging background in Graphic and UX design to provide unique perspectives on how end-users interact with websites and software platforms.
-Earned a certificate in Full Stack Web Development from the George Washington University Coding Boot Camp.
+- 🔭 I’m currently learning on Full Stack Development George Washington University Boot Camp leveraging background in Graphic and UX design to provide unique perspectives on how end-users interact with websites and software platforms.
+Earned a certificate in Full Stack Web Development from the George Washington University Boot Camp.
 Innovative problem-solver who is passionate about developing apps with a focus on mobile-first design and development.
 Strengths in creativity, teamwork, and building projects from ideation to execution.
 - 👨🏽‍💻 Currently growing my skillset in [Full Stack Developer](https://github.com/NFoithong)

  **I am open to**: